 - Phone Service and Network Access.
 Provision of phone service through cellular communication devices and reimbursement for remote internet access plans is governed by university policy.

 - Travel and Incidental Costs.
-The teleworker will not be paid for time or mileage involved in travel between the telework-site and the primary worksite.
+The teleworker will generally not be reimbursed for mileage involved in travel between the telework site and the university-owned/leased worksite.
+However, non-exempt (hourly paid) staff who travel between two or more approved worksites in the same business day must count this travel time as time worked.
 Unless otherwise stated in the Telework Agreement, all incidental costs, such as residential utility costs, homeowner's insurance or cleaning services, are the responsibilities of the teleworker.

 - Taxes.
 Teleworkers should consult with a tax expert to determine the tax implications of a home office.
-The University will not provide guidance nor claim responsibility for any Federal or State tax liability.
+The university will not provide guidance or bear any responsibility for any Federal or State tax liability.

-Human Resource Services and Office of the Executive Vice President and Provost, approved December 2010
+Human Resource Services and Office of the Provost & Executive Vice President, approved July 2021

 President and President's Cabinet, approved November 29, 2021